gFedonin/VirGenA/README.md

 -Java version 8 or higher

--[USEARCH](http://www.drive5.com/usearch/) binary in any location.
+-[VSEARCH](https://github.com/torognes/vsearch) binary in any location.
 Path to the binary is set in configuration file.
 Recomended version is included in the distribution.

 -[Blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) installed locally

--Some external libraries:

-  1. [JDOM](http://www.jdom.org/): Java-based solution for accessing, manipulating, and outputting XML data from Java code.

-  2. [Picard Tools](https://broadinstitute.github.io/picard/): A set of command line tools (in Java) for manipulating high-throughput sequencing (HTS) data and formats such as SAM/BAM/CRAM and VCF.

-  3. [The Trove library](http://trove.starlight-systems.com/) provides high speed regular and primitive collections for Java.

-Corresponding jars should be in the same directory with VirGenA.jar.
-The recommended versions are: jdom.jar version 2.0.5, picard.jar version 2.6.0 and trove.jar version 3.0.3.
-These jars are included in the the [release](https://github.com/gFedonin/VirGenA/releases).

 ### Toy example